- Case Study of China’s Adoption of Telehealth at Time of COVID-19

 An example of its effectiveness can be seen in how the Oregon Health and Science University saved over $6.4 million annually for their patients in travel cost by the implementation of a telemedicine adoption program.

 While the COVID-19 outbreak telehealth use cases are inherently the same as the non global pandemic telehealth use cases, the demand of the hour is to list some of them down.
-Here’s how coronavirus-focused healthcare app developer can expand telehealth use amid the coronavirus pandemic.
+Here’s how coronavirus-focused custom healthcare software development company can expand telehealth use amid the coronavirus pandemic.

 The Use Cases of Telehealth at Time of Coronavirus Crisis